 Following this growth and Mr. Kuhlman's retirement in 1960, David Kaser became the Director of Libraries and served until 1968.
 Under his direction, the library opened its book stacks to Vanderbilt undergraduates, a privilege once reserved for graduate students and faculty.
 It was also during this time that the library reached two milestones: a one million dollar budget granted in 1965 and its one-millionth volume added in 1966.

-The leadership of Director Frank P. Grisham (1968-1984) saw the completion of the H. Fort Flowers wing (1969), to accommodate the University's expansion and the library's growing collections.
+The leadership of Director Frank P. Grisham (1968-1984) saw the completion of the H. Fort Flowers wing (1969), to accommodate the university's expansion and the libraries' growing collections.
 In 1968, Grisham established the Emmy Award-winning Television News Archives, the world's most extensive and complete archive of television news, as part of the library system.
 At that time, the W.T.
 Bandy Center for Baudelaire and Modern French Studies was also founded as a joint project of the Department of French and Italian and the Central Library, where it is still housed today.
 Computer-based tracking of library materials began in 1974, the same year that Jean Heard, wife of then University Chancellor Alexander Heard, established the Friends of the Library.
 The 1979 merger of Peabody College and Vanderbilt University replaced the Joint University Library Corporation with the Vanderbilt University Library.
 To honor the support and work of Chancellor Emeritus Alexander Heard and his wife Jean, it was renamed the Jean and Alexander Heard Library in 1984.

 In 1996, Paul M. Gherman was named University Librarian and set the stage for the digital library of the future.
 He promoted the library in the academe by creating new collaborations between Vanderbilt, library consortia, and research groups.